cosmos/sdk-tutorials/nameservice/tutorial/02-app-init.md

 cd [repo]
 ```

-Inside the repo you just created you'll see three directories: `app` which holds the definition of the main state machine runtime, `cmd` with commands for interacting with the runtime, and `x` that contains the application-specific state machine subset and message/transaction processing logic that will be composed with the main runtime to form the complete state machine.
+Inside the repo you just created you'll see three directories: `app` which holds the definition of the main state machine runtime, `cmd` with commands for interacting with the runtime, and `x` that contains the application-specific modules with message/transaction processing logic that will be combined with the main runtime to form the complete state machine.

 In `app/app.go` we'll see the runtime logic describing what the application does when it receives a transaction.
 This file imports several modules and packages, the godocs of which can be found here: